Alcaro/misctoys/lazinessbugs.md

 Ubuntu (Canonical), or whoever their upstream for python3-commandnotfound is
 ----------------------------------------------------------------------------

 Not reported because it requires an account and I don't want to create yet another.
+And I'm not sure if they're upstream at all.

 Typing (or pasting) ``` `echo -e '\xC0'` ``` into a shell throws a 35-line error about "'utf-8' codec can't encode character '\udcc0' in position 0: surrogates not allowed".
 While I can't really